mitgedanken/fig-standards/proposed/phpdoc-tags.md

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][RFC2119].
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][rfc2119].

 ## 3. Definitions

-See the Definitions section of the [PHPDoc PSR][PHPDOC_PSR], as those definitions apply here as well.
+See the Definitions section of the [PHPDoc PSR][phpdoc_psr], as those definitions apply here as well.

 ## 4. Regarding Inheritance